JefiPIC: A 3-D Full Electromagnetic Particle-in-Cell Simulator Based on Jefimenko's Equations on GPU: Computational Model and Results

-\textbf{Particle }\textemdash{} In each simulation, we emit the total charge of $-5\times10^{-14}$ C, with an electron count of $3.125\times10^{5}$.
-To efficiently achieve the computation, we use macro-particle to represent electrons in the similar phrase space in PIC space.
+\textbf{Particle} \textemdash{} To efficiently achieve the computation, we used macro-particle to represent electrons in the similar phase space.
 The ways to handle macro-particles are different in different codes.
-JefiPIC implement individual tracking for all macro-particles using CUDA kernels on an Nvidia A100 GPU card, which has a maximum limit of around $10^{9}$ CUDA threads.
+JefiPIC implements individual tracking for all macro-particles using CUDA kernels on an NVIDIA A100 GPU card, which has a maximum limit of around $10^{9}$ CUDA threads.
 Therefore, we are limited to running simulations with a maximum of $10^{9}$ particles at once.
-To reduce the numerical noise, JefiPIC simulation uses up to $3.125\times10^{7}$ particles.
-In EPOCH, the particle weight is dynamically adjusted by the code to ensure an approximate count of 100 particles in each grid.
-In UNIPIC, a suitable particle weight is set to balance numerical noise and execution time.
-On the other hand, RGB-Maxwell used a distribution function on a six-dimensional phase space instead of the concept of 'particles'.
-The initial velocity is represented in the units of m/s in our simulation, and energy corresponding to the velocities $v_{0}$ used in the following experiments equals to 10 eV.
+To reduce the numerical and statistic noise, we use $~10^{7}$ particles in the JefiPIC simulation.
+EPOCH can automatically merge and split the weights of the particles ensuring an approximate count of 100 particles in each grid to keep the statistical error during the simulation.
+In UNIPIC, a fixed particle weight leading to at least $~10^{5}$ particles is set to balance numerical noise and execution time before the simulation.
+On the other hand, RGB-Maxwell use a distribution function on a six-dimensional phase space instead of the concept of 'particle'.
+The initial velocity is represented in the units of m/s in our simulation, and the energy corresponding to the velocities $v_{0}$ used in the following experiments equals to 10 eV.

+\emph{Note that: Though JefiPIC is able to handle 3D projects, we execute 2D-like or 1D problems in our following simulations for the better comprehension and explanation of JefiPIC.}